sgsaenger/vipster/INSTALL.md

 ## Precompiled releases

 Binary releases of *QtVipster* are provided for Windows, Linux and (infrequently) macOS on [github](https://github.com/sgsaenger/vipster/releases).
+Preliminary builds are provided as artifacts in the [CI pipelines](https://github.com/sgsaenger/vipster/actions) (github login required).

 An exemplary implementation of *WebVipster* can be found [here](https://sgsaenger.github.io/vipster/emscripten).